roboshoes/grunt-shared-config/README.md

 ### Usage Examples

-__grunt-shared-config__ requires a JSON file to generate the config files from.
+__grunt-shared-config__ requires a JSON or YAML file to generate the config files from.
 The JSON file must supply all variable in _hyphon format_.
 For the following examples let's assume we supply this `config.json`.

 ```json